NCS

 —

-ChatGPT’s new agent mode, which begins rolling out instantly, is one other signal that tech giants are doubling down on digital helpers that show considerably superior capabilities.
+ChatGPT’s new agent mode, which begins rolling out instantly, is one other signal that tech giants are doubling down on digital helpers that display considerably superior capabilities.
 It additionally heightens the race between OpenAI and Google, which is pursuing comparable ambitions with its Gemini helper.

 “I would explain this to my own family as cutting edge and experimental; a chance to try the future, but not something I’d yet use for high-stakes uses or with a lot of personal information until we have a chance to study and improve it in the wild,” OpenAI CEO Sam Altman stated in a post on X announcing the agent.